PAT Configuration on Cisco Routers Explained

 ACL_Identifier_number

-With this parameter we specify the type of access list.
-We have two types of access list; standard and extended.
-Both lists have their own unique identifier numbers.
-Standard ACL uses numbers range 1 to 99 and 1300 to 1999.
-We can pick any number from this range to tell the router that we are working with standard ACL.
-This number is used in groping the conditions under a single ACL.
-This number is also a unique identifier for this ACL in router.
+This parameter defines the ACL type.
+There are two types of ACL: standard and extended.
+Both have their unique identifier numbers.
+Standard ACL uses two number ranges: 1-99 and 1300-1999.
+You can use any number within this range to indicate that you are creating a standard ACL.
+This number is used to group conditions under a single ACL.
+This number is a unique identifier for this ACL on the router.

 permit/deny

-An ACL condition has two actions; permit and deny.
-If we use permit keyword, ACL will allow all packets from the source address specified in next parameter.
-If we use deny keyword, ACL will drop all packets from the source address specified in next parameter.
+An ACL condition has two actions: permit and deny.
+If you use the permit keyword, ACL will allow all packets from the source address specified by the next parameter.
+If you use the deny keyword, ACL will drop all packets from the source address specified by the next parameter.

 matching-parameters

-This parameter allows us to specify the contents of packet that we want to match.
-In a standard ACL condition it could be a single source address or a range of addresses.
-We have three options to specify the source address.
+This parameter allows you to specify the contents of the packet you want to match.
+In a standard ACL condition, it could be a single source address or a range of addresses.
+You have three options to specify the source address.

 Any

-Any keyword is used to match all sources.
-Every packet compared against this condition would be matched.
+The Any keyword matches all sources.
+Every packet compared against this condition is matched.

 Host